 4. Online Tutoring Jobs

 Tutor STEM students, teach English, hold online coding camps for kids.
-Or create tutorials on how to use make-up, play games, bake, cook, paint, draw, and anything else you are good at.
+Or create tutorials on how to use make-up, play games, bake, cook, paint, draw, writing (see 13 Remote Writing Jobs Websites) and anything else you are good at.

 5. Online Admin Jobs